Thursday, July 24, 2014

 Sunday, July 20, 2014

 SCULPTURES.
+GREENING.
 BIKES.
 GYMS.
 GARDENS

-The Mystery of the Body, bronze, by Léonardo Delfino, 1980
+The Mystery of the body, bronze, by Léonardo Delfino, 1980

 The facade changes with the light

-City-sponsored bikes occupy the space in front of the huge sculpture.
+They occupy the space in front of the huge sculpture.

 For the little trees and gardens,